greendinosaur/flask-aws-template/README.md

 * update the meta data in the [base template](app/templates/base.html) to better support your site

 ## Contribute
 Feedback and contributions are welcome.
+Checkout the [code of conduct](code-of-conduct.md) and [contributor guidelines](contributor.md).

 ## To dos
 * Update this documentation to run the app in AWS